 The Leadership Challenge vs. the LSP-R®: Better Tools for Building a Leadership Pipeline

 Organizations evaluating leadership development options have many assessment tools and frameworks to consider.
-Two well-established options are:
+Two well-established for building a reliable leadership pipeline options are:

 - The Leadership Practices Inventory® (LPI®) — a behavioral leadership assessment centered on The Leadership Challenge’s Five Practices of Exemplary Leadership®.